blankaex/blog/_posts/2019-08-26-dont-crunchyroll-your-own-translation.md

 - Rambling
 ---

-I've come to notice more and more fansubbers working on projects without a translator on the team.
+Over the past couple of years, I've come to notice more and more fansubbers are working on projects without a translator on the team.
 Instead, they work off an official script from Crunchyroll or the like.
 It's no new practice by any stretch of the definition, but it's definitely become a lot more common.

 It's also a topic that happened to come up in conversation a fair few times this past week, so I figured I might share my thoughts on the matter.
-As you may have guessed from the existence of this blog post, I'm not particularly fond of the practice, though not for any moral or ethical reason.
+As you may have guessed from the title of this blog post, I'm not particularly fond of the practice, though not for any moral or ethical reason.
 I have a few other causes for concern.

 {% capture images %}
     {{ site.url }}/assets/res/2019-08-26-dont-crunchyroll-your-own-translation/EChyWAKWwAEqrmH.jpg
 {% endcapture %}
 {% include gallery images=images %}

 Professional translators and fansubbers have (for the most part) grown in very different environments, and prioritise different things.
 Professionals tend to value "correctness", for lack of a better word, above all else.
 Their translations very literal and robotic, focusing on dictionary-correct, word-to-word mapping.
-This seems appropriate on the surface, but it can often result in awkward or meaningless lines.
+This seems appropriate on the surface, but language isn't that simple.
+This approach can often result in awkward or meaningless lines when the author's intent is implicit, ambiguous or nuanced.

-In contrast, a good fansubber usually writes in more natural English.
+In contrast, a good fan translator usually writes in more natural English.
 Their lines will lean more towards the kind of language you would typically see a character of that nature using in spoken English.
 They might take liberties at times to convey humour or concepts that don't exist in the west, to help preserve the writer's intentions rather than the exact words that were spoken.
+There's another argument to be had here, but it's not for this post.

 {% capture images %}
     {{ site.url }}/assets/res/2019-08-26-dont-crunchyroll-your-own-translation/A8EASqy.png
 {% endcapture %}
 {% include gallery images=images %}

-The disparity is quite noticeable when put side-by-side, so you get a rather interesting product when you put the two together.
-Normally you'd have a TLC go over the CR script to check for mistakes and whatnot, and then it's business as usual.
+Anyway, the disparity is quite noticeable when put side-by-side, so you get a rather interesting product when you put the two together.
+Normally you'd have a TLC go over the CR script to check for mistakes and whatnot, and then it's business as usual, right?
 However, I think there's a bit of a difference between TLCing a fansubber's script and TLCing a pro's script.

 Now I'm aware that professional translators are people too, but the scripts you see are again usually quite "robotic".
 Think machine translation.
 When the TLC does a pass on this script, the difference in styles (as vague and anecdotal as this may sound) often results in a lower quality script than what you'd have if the TLC worked off an OTL.

 This is irrespective of the perceived "quality" of the pro script, because the translating style is so fundamentally different.
-So, even if you have an allegedly good pro script, it will still be different to a good fan script, and the result is usually not quite as good.
+So, even if you have an allegedly good pro script, it will still be _different_ to a good fan script, and the result is usually not quite as good.

 {% capture images %}
     {{ site.url }}/assets/res/2019-08-26-dont-crunchyroll-your-own-translation/2m3017s.jpg
 {% endcapture %}
 {% include gallery images=images %}

-I've been working on a project as TLC with another TL, and he's recently switched to TLCing CR.
+I've been working on a project as TLC with another TL, and he's recently switched from OTL to TLCing CR.
 I've been doing TLC passes of his CR TLCs instead of his OTLs, and they've all been, without fail, of much lower quality than his OTL scripts.
 I'm not trying to throw any shade at him, because his OTL scripts are great.
-It's the same guy working on them though, so why are the scripts are _this_ different?
+But it's the same guy working on them, so why are the OTL scripts and TLC scripts _this_ different?

 I can think of a few reasons.
 If he were to come up with the lines from scratch, he would write them in his own writing style.
-However, if he's working with a CR script, then he's got a base that he's stuck with.
+However, if he's working with a CR script, then he's got a base that he's "stuck" with.
 Those lines won't necessarily be written in the same flavour, and won't be entirely rewritten to get to that point.
 They'll typically only be tweaked around their current form.
 This will lead to a line that's likely better than the CR line, but different to (and not as good as) the line that would have been created had he come up with it from scratch.

 {% capture images %}
     {{ site.url }}/assets/res/2019-08-26-dont-crunchyroll-your-own-translation/peopledie.jpg